The femur, knee and lower leg

 The semitendinosus inserts below the medial tibial condyle of the tibia and its action is to flex the knee, extend the hip and internally rotate the leg.

 The biceps femoris, is a muscle consisting of the long and short head, originating at the ischium and femoral bone, respectively.
 Both insert on the proximal lateral aspect of the fibula.
 This muscle functions to flex and rotate the knee (when bent), extend the hip joint and for leg external rotation.

 The anterior part of the lower leg (shin) comprises the following muscles:

 These muscles dorsiflex (extend) the foot and toes upward.
-The tibialis anterior also controls turning the foot inward.
+The controls turning the foot inward.